planetfederal/GeoGig/manpages/_sources/pg.txt

-.. _geogit-pg:
+.. _geogig-pg:

-geogit-pg documentation
+geogig-pg documentation
 #########################

 SYNOPSIS
 ********
-geogit pg [--help] <command> [commandargs]
+geogig pg [--help] <command> [commandargs]

 DESCRIPTION
 ***********

-The PostGIS command extension is meant to provide a means for importing and exporting geospatial data to and from GeoGit into a PostGIS database.
+The PostGIS command extension is meant to provide a means for importing and exporting geospatial data to and from GeoGig into a PostGIS database.

 OPTIONS